Return of the Ancients

 • Abyss Omens no longer drop below level 65.

-Pinnacle name unverified
+Pinnacle community name

 Why this matters Per the reveal: this structural pattern (quest → fixed Atlas location → tree → pinnacle key from sub-bosses) makes endgame leagues "much more friendly for new players" by giving obvious goals and a guided experience.
 It applies to every league mechanic, even the ones not getting major content drops.